 Are your web, mobile or social channels working best?
 The answer to this question will help you invest your future marketing dollars.
 Typically, we find that the ROI is better for mobile users.
 Investing in a mobile optimized website is essential to claiming last-minute bookings from guests.

 Understand where your traffic comes from.
 Does it come from search engines or referral websites?
 What keywords are used to find your content?
 Discover whether or not traffic leads to actual online reservations and if there are any pages of your content that perform particularly well or poorly.
 Alter your marketing materials as necessary to improve conversions.

 Understand how your pricing strategy is helping your ROI with detailed room reports.
 Which rooms give you the highest percentage of revenue?
 Discover which room marketing tactics works best—add-ons, promotions, social contests—and refine them to increase your ROI.

 There are many more options out there that your hotel marketing plan can consider.
 Online travel agencies (OTAs) and web directories will all take a slice your revenue, but they have proven to be successful strategies for many.
 Once your marketing machine starts rolling, it’s all about trying new things and taking small, prudent risks to discover new strategies that work for you.

 buuteeq is a digital marketing system that helps you take ownership of your online marketing materials.
-Sign up for a free buuteeq account to learn more about crafting a gorgeous web presence optimized for search, a mobile optimized website, a powerful Facebook presence and more.
+Request a demo of our hotel marketing software to learn more about crafting a gorgeous web presence optimized for search, a mobile optimized website, a powerful Facebook presence and more.

 buuteeq is headquartered in Seattle WA USA.
 We also have offices in Palo Alto and Santiago, Chile.
 If you have general inquiries including business development inquiries, please email firstname.lastname@example.org or call +1 (800) 734-1769